rails-lambda/websocket-demo/NOTES.md

 - [ ] Create gem.
 Dev & Runtime Deps.
 - [ ] How does a "server" subscribe to an internal channel so it can disconnect folks?
 - [ ] Test `ActionCable::Connection::Authorization::UnauthorizedError` does a clean close.
-- [ ] Dig into logout.
+- [x] Dig into logout.
 Do unsubscribes work?
 Is $disconnect called?
 Many times?
+- [ ] Do some sort of DynamoDB stream for Connection -> Delete -> Subscriptions cleanup.
+- [ ] Make sure `restore_from` calls `connect` if respond to.
+  - [ ] Document this behavior along with `disconnect` callback.
+  - [ ] Warn to not keep state here since?
+Maybe we should call connect each time?
+No, neither are good.
+- [x] Wire up `disconnect` for Channel.
+- [ ] Make sure deploys do disconnects.
+How?
+Then document it.

 ## Next Up?